kusakewang/GettingandCleaningData/README.md

 This repository hosts the R code and documentation files for this project.

-'run_analysis.R' contains all the code to perform the analyses required above.
+`run_analysis.R` contains all the code to perform the analyses required above.

-'CodeBook.md' describes the variables, the data, and any transformations or work that I performed to clean up the data.
+`CodeBook.md` describes the variables, the data, and any transformations or work that I performed to clean up the data.

-'data_tidy.txt'  is the tidy data I got from step 5 that described above
+`data_tidy.txt` is the tidy data I got from step 5 that described above